-Lean mass would be things like muscle, bone, and tissues.
+Lean mass would be things like muscle, bone, and other tissues.
 We’re mostly concerned with muscle, though.
-Fat mass is the fat on (or, I guess in) your body.
+Fat mass is the fat on (or in) your body.

 Put plainly, you want your lean mass to stay the same or even go up and your fat mass to go down.

-Now, there’s a lot more that goes into this, and this is what the basis of my writing is about.
-But for now, the basics rule.
+Now, there’s a lot more that goes into this, but the basics rule.